RationAI/crc_ml-provenance/README.md

 - **Preprocessing** - no special logging is needed as the entire process is fully deterministic.
 As such, the configuration file, github repository URL, and the output file are necessary for provenanace generation.
 Only a hashed content of the output dataset will be included in the generated provenance.

-- **Training** - in order to validate an experiment, we log the states of the following objects: Datasource (hashed content of data split sets), Generator (hashed sampled entries for each epoch), Model (training and validation metric at the end of an epoch; checkpoints).
+- **Training** - since inputs for the model are generated randomly, we log the states of the following objects in order to validate the experiment: Datasource (hashed content of data split sets), Generator (hashed sampled entries for each epoch), Model (training and validation metric at the end of an epoch; checkpoints).

 - **Predictions** - fully deterministic process.
 We log the inputs (model checkpoint and dataset), logic (git commit hash) and outputs (HDF5 file with predictions).